Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

-Clinical OutcomesLink To: Prostate Cancer – St. Luke's-Roosevelt Hospital
+Clinical OutcomesLink To: Prostate Cancer – Mount Sinai St. Luke's Roosevelt

 The reason the number of patients we report falls over time isn’t because they died or moved away but because we have treated more patients over time.
 The recently treated patients haven’t been followed as long.
 The variety of treatments administered is a reflection of the many factors we take into account in choosing the best treatment for each patient, the scarce evidence that any treatment is clearly superior to another, patient choices, and improved treatment technologies during that time.